What is Autonomous Maintenance?

 5S is a housekeeping practice first applied in manufacturing that stands for Seiri (Sort), Seiton (Systematize), Seiso (Shining), Seiketsu (Standardizing), and Shitsuke (Sustaining).
 While 5S is the foundation of TPM under which autonomous maintenance belongs, the bottom line of 5S is to eliminate waste, improve flow, and reduce the number of processes where possible.
 The goal of autonomous maintenance is ultimately to prevent the deterioration of equipment and to keep its “like new” performance through proper management and maintenance.

-One of the key steps of autonomous maintenance is inspection and monitoring. iAuditor by SafetyCulture is a powerful mobile platform used in manufacturing and other industries for inspections and monitoring.
+One of the key steps of autonomous maintenance is inspection and monitoring.
+SafetyCulture (formerly iAuditor) is a powerful mobile platform used in manufacturing and other industries for inspections and monitoring.
 Using mobile devices to capture information, data can be used to monitor if autonomous maintenance is being done and if the equipment is still in good working condition.